Awards and Prizes

 The Endeavour Language Teacher Fellowships (ELTF) are an Australian Government initiative for trainee language teachers to improve their language and cultural skills through an intensive short-term study program.
 The fellowships will, among other things, provide practising language teachers and trainee language teachers with the opportunity to improve their knowledge, skills and understanding of the languages and cultures about which they are teaching.

 For further details click here.

-The scholarship was established in 2010 and is maintained by a gift from the Queensland Government and the Faculty of Arts.
+The scholarship was established in 2010 and is maintained by a gift from the Queensland Government and the Faculty of Humanities and Social Sciences.